 Ethoryx API

-Ethoryx v2.0 is a REST API for cryptographic prime generation across three contexts: RSA key generation, Ethoryx NTT · Field Primes for FHE, and prime gap prediction.
+Ethoryx v2.0 is a REST API for cryptographic prime generation across three contexts: RSA key generation, Ethoryx NTT · Field Primes for FHE, and next-prime optimization.
 Built on formally proved mathematical structure, it generates primes with 33–79% fewer Miller-Rabin primality tests depending on context and bit size.

 The API is live at https://api.ethoryx.io and accepts requests over HTTPS.
 All responses are JSON.